dotnet-presentations/dotNETConf/2020/MainEvent/DigitalSWAG/3D/dotnet-bot/README.md

 ## dotnet-bot-3D
-This 3D file can be used digitally (see Animation) or with 3D printers (see XYZ).
+This 3D file can be used digitally (see Animation) or with 3D printers (see 3D Printing).